Self-Care Strategies for Carers: Prioritising Your Well-Being

 Prioritise your physical health.
 Regular exercise, a balanced diet, and adequate sleep are your essential tools to protect against caregiver burnout.

-Build a strong support network and allow yourself regular breaks to help manage stress and maintain emotional resilience.
+Build a strong support network.
+Allow yourself regular breaks to manage stress and maintain resilience.

-Integrate mindfulness practices and relaxation techniques into your daily routine to nurture mental well-being.
+Integrate mindfulness and relaxation.
+Bring calming practices into your daily routine to nurture your well-being.

-Set boundaries confidently and learn to say "no" when you need to focus on your own needs.
+Set boundaries confidently.
+Learn to say “no” when you need to focus on your own needs.

 Caring for Your Physical Health